Shahsam22/I2C_parse/README.md

 # I2C_parse

-Given a I^2C trace files, Write down various Functions to determine Transactions

-Use Void i2c_parse(ifstream infile, ofstream outfile)
+Given a I^2C trace files, Write down various Functions to determine Transactions Read the text files which are given in the file eg:T0.txt,T1.txt..... and write functions for the following Use Void i2c_parse(ifstream infile, ofstream outfile)

 Outfile File Contents